keptn/lifecycle-toolkit/CONTRIBUTING.md

 git push --set-upstream origin feature/123/foo
 ```

+> Note:
-**All PRs must include a commit message with a description of the changes made!**
+All PRs must include a commit message with a description of the changes made!

 Make sure you **sign off your commits**.
 To do this automatically check [this](https://github.com/keptn/lifecycle-toolkit/blob/main/CONTRIBUTING.md#auto-signoff-commit-messages).
 Finally, go to GitHub and create a Pull Request.